 In the primary, middle school and college levels Rock and Water sessions develop the concept that the tough, immovable rock attitude versus the mobile, communicative water attitude can be explored and applied at various levels: the physical, the mental and the social level.
 Students learn that emotions are expressed in the body by way of muscular tension and lessons develop increased body awareness leading to more insight and experience of one’s own patterns of reaction, which in turn can offer a chance to deepen and further develop the emotional awareness and self-awareness.

 At BPCS we provide opportunities for students to consider the use and impact of technological solutions.
 In creating solutions, as well as responding to the designed world our students consider sustainable choices and learn how to contribute to positive futures for themselves and others.
-Technologies describes two distinct but related subjects.
-With Design and Technologies our students use design thinking and technologies to generate and produce solutions for real life situations.
+Technologies describe two distinct but related subjects.
+With Design and Technologies, our students use design thinking and technologies to generate and produce solutions for real-life situations.
 A lesson in music becomes a flip book that is animated.
-A cherished indigenous story is brought to life with projection mapping and a humble sand box.
+A cherished indigenous story is brought to life with projection mapping and a humble sandbox.
 An investigation into mapping is enhanced by flying a video camera above the trees attached to a helium balloon and original compositions become incidental music within a drama production.
 Technology builds understanding, provides a scaffold and opens a world of possibilities that is only restricted by imagination.

 - Work Studies (Year 9/10)

 Preparing students for industry is an exciting and novel prospect.
 Students will learn to adapt and problem-solve during their Work Studies.
 They will also gain an understanding of real work-life responsibilities.
 This is facilitated in the classroom and through a range of enterprises including radio, animal care and sport.